scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The process to look up and fetch path segments consists of the following steps:

-1. The source endpoint queries the Control Service in its own AS (i.e. the source AS) for the required segments by sending up to three parallel `SegmentsRequest`, respectively for up, core and down segments.
+1. The source endpoint queries the Control Service in its own AS (i.e. the source AS) for the required segments by sending up to three `SegmentsRequest` messages, respectively for up, core and down segments.
 2. The Control Service of the source AS answers each request with  a `SegmentsResponse` message.
 Specifically, for each segment type:

    - up segments are stored in the path database of the local Control Service and can be returned immediately.